Posted 08.14.2022 by Tomori Uriel

 Studies from Sociabble show that 77% of customers are more likely to buy from a business after hearing about it from someone they trust.
 Partnering with an influencer may earn you some of that trust.

-Social media amplification isn’t a substitute for hard work.
-But it helps you reach a broader audience in your market in less time.
-Remember that any content, strategy, or campaign you amplify needs to interest your audience and add value for them.
+Social media amplification isn’t a substitute for the hard work of making awesome, audience-focused content.
+Remember that any content, strategy, or campaign you distribute needs to interest your audience and add value for them.
+Amplification is just ensuring they (actually) see it.

 read this next